bartkozal/vue-fraction-grid/README.md

 })
 ```

-Is translated to this CSS declarations:
+Is translated to this declaration from CSS:

 ```css
 @media (max-width: 414px) { ... } /* compact */